-This pie is a Dutch classic that is perfect for autumn.
+This Apple Crumb Pie is a Dutch classic that is perfect for autumn.
 The flaky crust is filled with sweet apples and topped with a crumbly streusel.
 It’s an award-winning recipe for a reason – it’s delicious!

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

 Whenever a cooking competition presents itself to me, I get really competitive and make it a point to win.

 I have won chili competitions, soup competitions, cupcake competitions, and cookie competitions.